Discover Agia Galini...on Foot

 This walking guidebook is locally available in different shops and hotels in Agia Galini.
 You can also order the book through this website (Webshop).

-See some example pages of the book and pictures of Agia Galini at: Pictures.
+For some example pages of the book and pictures of Agia Galini: click here.

 Scroll down below to see a nice slideshow of our booklet and the beautiful area of Agia Galini!